ros-controls/control.ros.org/foxy/_sources/doc/ros2_control/ros2controlcli/doc/userdoc.rst

     -h, --help            show this help message and exit --spin-time SPIN_TIME
-    Spin time in seconds to wait for discovery (only applies when not using an already running daemon) --deactivate [CTRL1 [CTRL2 ...]]
+    Spin time in seconds to wait for discovery (only applies when not using an already running daemon) --stop [STOP [STOP ...]]
-    Name of the controllers to be deactivate --activate [CTRL1 [CTRL2 ...]]
+    Name of the controllers to be stopped
+    --start [START [START ...]]
-    Name of the controllers to be activated
+    Name of the controllers to be started
     --strict              Strict switch
-    --activate-asap       Activate asap controllers
+    --start-asap          Start asap controllers
     --switch-timeout SWITCH_TIMEOUT
     Timeout for switching controllers
     -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER